-Olivia Ann Greene is an emerging singer-songwriter based in Boston, Massachusetts.
-Born and raised in Washington, DC, Liv began playing guitar and singing at the age of 12 and has since discovered passions for mandolin and banjo.
-Raised on Emmylou Harris, Brandi Carlile and Patty Griffin, Liv discovered her love for songwriting at an early age.
-After attending a fiddle camp in New Hampshire in 2013, Liv developed a deepened interest in songwriting as well as Appalachian folk and roots music.
-She has since felt at home writing Americana and indie folk music.
-In summer, Liv is part of a touring americana duo with fiddler and songwriter, Olivia Baxter, called "Liv & Let Liv."
-The two have toured extensively, playing venues such as the Floyd Country Store and Club Passim and spend the summer playing traditional music at festivals.
+Liv Greene is an emerging singer-songwriter based in Boston, Massachusetts.
+Raised in Washington, D.C. on a steady musical diet ranging from Ella Fitzgerald to Emmylou Harris, Liv discovered her love of song at the young age of 12, after teaching herself her first chords on guitar.
+After attending a fiddle camp in New Hampshire in 2013, run by inspiring songwriters and multi-instrumentalists Laura Cortese and Kristin Andreassen, Liv developed a deepened interest in songwriting as well as Appalachian folk and roots music.
+She has since felt at home writing and performing old-time, Americana and indie folk music.
+Her influences are numerous, including Bonnie Raitt, Bob Dylan, Joni Mitchell, Sarah Jarosz, Nina Simone, Patty Griffin, and Aoife O’Donovan- to name just a few.
+In summer, Liv is part of a touring americana duo with fiddler and songwriter, Olivia Baxter, called "Liv & Let Liv,” in which she sings, and plays guitar and clawhammer banjo.
+The two have toured extensively, playing venues such as the Floyd Country Store and Club Passim.
 Liv Greene is a 2016 YoungArts finalist in Voice (Singer-Songwriter) and an alum of Interlochen Arts Academy, where she graduated in 2016 with honors, a Fine Arts Award in songwriting, and the singer-songwriter program's Artist of the Year Award.
-She is currently enrolled the prestigious dual degree program between Tufts and the New England Conservatory, where she studies Contemporary Improvisation.
+She is currently in school at the New England Conservatory in Boston, where she studies Contemporary Improvisation.